ymitiku/fluxon/README.md

+### **Updated README**

+Below is the updated README incorporating the new functionality related to **structured parsing** and **rendering**:

+---

-# Fluxon version 0.0.5"""
+# Fluxon

 **Pronunciation**: *Fluhk-sawn*

-Fluxon is a Python library designed for crafting structured prompts and parsing structured outputs, with a primary focus on JSON.
+Fluxon is a Python library designed for crafting structured prompts, parsing structured outputs, and rendering JSON-like content with advanced formatting and comment handling.
 Fluxon bridges the gap between human-readable prompts and machine-readable structured data, enabling seamless interaction with large language models (LLMs).
 It ensures robust error recovery, validation, and the generation of well-structured prompts tailored to LLMs.

+---

 ## Features